 - Sunscreen – if using the azelaic acid suspension, daily sun protection is a must as skincare acids can make your skin more susceptible to UV damage, Green People’s Sun Lotion SPF30 Scent Free (£22/200ml) is a great pick

 - Salicylic Acid 2% Solution or Advanced Retinoid 2% – use on different evenings

 - 100% Organic Cold-Pressed Rose Hip Seed Oil

 Optional extra: Sometimes even oily, acne-prone skin types need extra moisture, if this describes your skin type, it’s worth investing in The Ordinary’s Natural Moisturizing Factors + HA.

 The Ordinary Skincare Acne Regimen

-Have you heard of The Ordinary before?
-Have you used The Ordinary products to help treat your acne?
+Now tell me which The Ordinary acne products you’re going to be starting with?
+Have you already been using The Ordinary products for acne?
 Do you have questions about mixing together anti-acne skincare?
-Ask them to me in the comments section below…
+Come ask them in the comments section below…

 Cheryl Woodman is a scientist & award winning skincare formulator who’s more friend next door than bow tie wearing professor.
 As creator of Honesty For Your Skin her aim is to help you care for your skin in the best ways possible.
 She’s founder of the natural & fragrance free skincare brand Honesty while also hosting 1 to 1 skincare coaching to help you get your best skin yet.
 Find out more here.